 Assignment Details and Due Dates

-Process Blog Posts (weekly) (40%)
+Online Development and Process Posts (weekly) (35%)

-Your Process Posts are where you will document your work on your online publication, and demonstrate your reflection on everything you do: tracking, writing, media, link sharing, editorial, design, and the cultivation of social media as an organized whole.
+Your Process Posts are where you will document your work on your online publication, and reflect on everything you do: writing, media, link sharing, editorial, design, and the cultivation of social media as an organized whole.
 You will be assessed on your ability to describe, account for, justify, complicate, assess, and otherwise intelligently write about your own online publication.
 We will also be looking for evidence that you have been keeping up with the weekly readings and attending lecture, demonstrated through your ability to integrate those readings and discussions into your own writing.
 These posts will be assessed weekly, with feedback provided on a semi-regular basis.
 You can choose how to integrate these posts into your site, as long as they are clearly discoverable by your instructor.

-Peer Review: developing an online self (due Week 4 – Sept.
-26) (3%)
+Peer Review One: developing an online self (due Week 5 – Feb 6) (3%)

 With an assigned peer from the course’s other tutorial, write (appreciatively, constructively) a review of their website’s design.
 Link well, use resources from your readings please.
 The review should assess theme and customizations, typography, layout, social media integration, site structure, usability, and any other design decisions you notice.
 Your review should be 400+ words and posted to your Process Blog, with clear links to your peer’s site.

-Peer Review: audience and channels (due Week 10 – Nov.
-7) (4%)
+Peer Review Three: audience and channels (due Week 11 – Mar 26) (7%)